 I cried all the way to the vet.
 My husband got the day off work, too, and met me there an hour later.

 The vet handed us a box of tissues and took us back to the crate where Bella sat quietly waiting.
 The blanket beneath her was damp with her bloody urine.

-Spending time with our sweet Bella before her surgery.
+Spending time with our sweet Bella before her bladder cancer surgery.

 She politely thumped her tail once but didn’t move to get up.
 That’s when I finally understood how miserable she was.

 We petted her, coaxed her into playing with a tennis ball for a minute or two, and savored the sound of our baby laughing and cooing at her.